 From the beginning, Soren has stayed with us in our room at night.
 We set up a little bassinet and he would sleep close to us every night.
 He also woke up a ton throughout the night to be nursed, and just like every other parent, we didn’t get much sleep at all!
 Even when he was sleeping, I would wake up just to check on him.

-In order to prepare Soren for his transition, here are a few simple steps we followed:
+In order to help Soren make the transition, here are a few simple steps we followed:

-Have a Nighttime Routine – I’ve heard over and over again that babies thrive on routine, and our personal experience has really shown this to be true.
+1. Have a nighttime routine.
+I’ve heard over and over again that babies thrive on routine, and our personal experience has really shown this to be true.
 We have a special nighttime routine with Soren that we strive to abide by every night.
-This includes bathtime, coconut oil rub-down, PJs, cuddles, nursing, a little song and saying goodnight to his room and each other before laying him in his crib.
+This includes bath time, coconut oil rubdown, PJs, cuddles, nursing, a little song, and saying goodnight to his room and each other before laying him in his crib.
 We aren’t always perfect on the timing, but we try to make it as consistent as possible without being too strict.
 Soren naturally starts to get sleepy when we start his routine and comes to expect bedtime to follow.

-Take Back the Night – Once you are able to transition your little one into sleep in their own bed and in their own room, you get the night back!
+5. Take back the night.
+Once you are able to transition your little one into sleep in their own bed and in their own room, you get the night back!
 This was huge for me and my husband.
 As mentioned above, we found that we were all sleeping better, all in a better mood, and enjoying each other so much more.
 It has also been wonderful having the time after Soren goes to bed to enjoy time with Jon and get extra things done that had to be set aside during the day.

 These steps have helped us SO much!
 We are thrilled!
 Do you have any tips for preparing Baby for the big transition?
 Feel free to leave your thoughts in the comment section below. :)